A better quality of life: Specialized treatment for chronic or non-healing wounds

 Health educators: Board-certified nurses teach you about your health problems and how to best manage them.
 Educated patients can actively participate in their care, leading to quicker healing and increased comfort.

 In summary, board-certified nurses are experienced and knowledgeable professionals who are well prepared to take care of special needs.
-The Arbor Health Wound Care Clinic works with your personal physician or healthcare provider, discussing your treatment program and keeping them updated on your healing and overall progress.
-Give us a call and schedule an appointment, today.
-We can help you achieve greater health and quality of life.
+The Arbor Health wound care clinic works with your personal physician or healthcare provider, discussing your treatment program and keeping them updated on your healing and overall progress.